Resxt/Plutonium-IW5-Scripts/gamemodes/README.md

 - Use dvars instead of GSC arrays
 - Configure the weight of each weapon type
 - Only FFA is supported.
-Support for some game modes like TDM and Infected could be adde
+Support for some game modes like TDM and Infected could be added
 - These attachments aren't supported: grenade launcher, shotgun, variable scope.
 They weren't even tested so if you add them you will need to do some debug
 - The stinger isn't supported.
 A GSC script from another source could give support for player lock-on